Cuse89/Photography-blog/README.md

 The only work that would be needed to do is:

 HTML-
-- type new blog for country (following same structure as others)
+- Type new blog for country (following same structure as others)

 CSS-
 - 1 line of code (following same structure as others)